CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 The [Prometheus Guide to Instrumenting a Go Application](https://prometheus.io/docs/guides/go-application/) has all the information you need to do this.

 Once you've run your program, use your client to execute periodic probes against some endpoint.
-Now use the `curl` program or your browser to view the metrics.
+Now use the `curl` program or your browser to view the metrics on the port that you've chosen to serve them on.
 You should see a number of built-in Go metrics, plus your new gauge.

 If you use your client to start probing a second endpoint, you should see a second labelled metric appear.